 SDMC 2019-2020 Parent Representatives: Maggie Brown, Tanna Brown, Wendy Chung

 MIMS PTO elects one parent representative each year to serve on the SDMC committee for a 2-year term.
 There are 2 SDMC parent representatives that serve staggered terms.

-The Shared Decision Making Committee at MIMS meets once a month after school.
+The Shared Decision Making Committee at MIMS meets quarterly after school.